Solving the Mystery of the Mystery Books Genre

 Author and book suggestions for Romantic Suspense:

-• Sharpe & Donavan series by Carla Neggers
+• Sharpe & Donovan series by Carla Neggers

 • Buchanan/Renard/Mackenna series by Julie Garwood